Coalisland: The Troubles

 The town has traditionally been viewed as an IRA stronghold throughout the twentieth century, with deep and enduring links to republicanism in the vicinity.
 From 1969 to 2001, a total of 20 people were shot in or near Coalisland during the Troubles.
 The British Army killed a total of eight people, seven of whom were Provisional Irish Republican Army members and one a Catholic civilian; the IRA killed five British soldiers, three Royal Ulster Constabulary policemen, one ex-Ulster Defence Regiment soldier, and two Catholic civilians, all in separate incidents.
-The Ulster Volunteer Force was responsible for the murder of a Catholic civilian in the nearby town of Aughamullan.
+The Ulster Volunteer Force was responsible for the murder of a Catholic civilian in the nearby townland of Aughamullan.

 Transport

 The town was served by a canal (the Coalisland Canal or Tyrone Navigation), although this is now derelict.
-A campaign for its restoration is underway.

 Coalisland railway station was opened on 28 July 1897, closed for passenger traffic on 16 January 1956 and for goods traffic on 5 October 1959, finally closing altogether on 1 April 1965.
 There are no remains of the railway other than the bridge on the Derry Road, an old goods shed, and grown-over platforms.

 Daily bus services operated by Ulsterbus go through the town.